comfy/active_link_to/README.md

     active_link_to 'News', news_path, :class_inactive => 'disabled'
     # => <a href="/news" class="disabled">News</a>

-Sometimes you want to replace link with a span if it's active:
+Sometimes you want to replace link tag with a span if it's active:

     active_link_to 'Users', users_path, :disable_active => true
     # => <span class="active">Users</span>

-If you are constructing navigation links it's helpful to wrap links in another tag, like `<li>` maybe:
+If you are constructing navigation menu it might be helpful to wrap links in another tag, like `<li>`:

     active_link_to 'Users', users_path, :wrap_tag => :li
     # => <li class="active"><a href="/users">Users</a></li>